 Cognitive behavioral therapy (CBT) is an effective treatment option for seniors struggling with anxiety.
 It helps them recognize their negative thought patterns and replace them with more helpful ones in order to create positive changes in behavior.
 When working with seniors who suffer from anxiety, it’s important to tailor the approach so that each individual senior gets the most out of their therapy sessions.
 With proper guidance from a qualified therapist or counselor, CBT can be an invaluable tool for helping seniors manage their anxieties and live happier lives.

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Joe White, Psychotherapist, or one of the other psychotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Josh Zettel, Psychotherapist, or another Kitchener psychotherapist at CARESPACE.
 We are happy to listen and are here to help!